-We now want to investigate this cross-country relationship more systematically.
-Once again following Ahn and Mira (2002), Fig. 11 displays the correlation coefficient between a country's total fertility rate and its female labor force participation rate.11 The reversal in the relationship between fertility and female employment is evident.
+We then investigate this cross-country relationship more systematically.
+Once again following Ahn and Mira (2002), Figure 11 displays the correlation coefficient between a country's total fertility rate and its female labor force participation rate.11 The reversal in the relationship between fertility and female employment is evident.
 Throughout the 1970s, countries with high female labor force participation still experienced lower fertility rates.
 However, in the 1980s, this relationship inverts.
 The correlation coefficient rises from -0.5 in 1980 to about 0.75 over a decade.
 After 1990, the correlation coefficient declines somewhat, but a positive relationship between fertility and female employment persists today.

-To further illustrate this reversal, Fig. 12 displays the cross-country relationship between female labor force participation and a country's total fertility rate in 1980 and in 2000.
+To further illustrate this reversal, Figure 12 displays the cross-country relationship between female labor force participation and a country's total fertility rate in 1980 and in 2000.
 What used to be a negative relationship in 1980 became a positive relationship by 2000.
-Further, Fig. A3 in the appendix shows that fertility in countries with a low female labor force participation rate in 1980 subsequently declined, while fertility in countries with high participation rates in the 1980s increased.
+Further, Figure A3 in the appendix shows that fertility in countries with a low female labor force

-11 The sample of countries in Fig. 11 changes over time as data on female labor supply becomes available for more countries.
-As a robustness check, we show in Fig. A2 in the Appendix that the changing correlation is not driven by changes in the sample of countries.
+11The sample of countries in Figure 11 changes over time as data on female labor supply becomes available for more countries.
+As a robustness check, we show in Figure A2 in the Appendix that the changing correlation is not driven by changes in the sample of countries.
 If we fix the sample to the ten countries for which data on female labor force participation is already available in 1972, the same pattern emerges.